 You can use the Ctrl + Tab, Ctrl + Shift + Tab, and Ctrl + Home shortcuts to navigate through the File Tabs.
 Let’s look at these commands in detail:

-Ctrl + Tab: Use theto cycle to the next open File Tab.
+Ctrl + Tab: Use these shortcut keys to cycle to the next open File Tab.

-Ctrl + Shift + Tab: Use theto cycle to the previous open File Tab.
+Ctrl + Shift + Tab: Use these shortcut keys to cycle to the previous open File Tab.

 Note